-John J. Collins, Holmes Professor of Old Testament Criticism and Interpretation.
+70bn 7.
+Collins, Holmes Professor of Old Testament Criticism and Interpretation.
 A native of Ireland, Professor Collins was a professor of Hebrew Bible at the University of Chicago from 1991 until his recent arrival at Yale Divinity School.
 He previously taught at the University of Notre Dame.
 He has published widely on the subjects of apocalypticism, wisdom, Hellenistic Judaism, and the Dead Sea Scrolls.
-His books include the commentary on Daniel in the Hermeneia series; The Scepter and the Star: The Messiahs of Apocalypticism in the Dead Sea Scrolls; Jewish Wisdom in the Hellenistic Age; The Apocalyptic Imagination; Between Athens and Jerusalem: Jewish Identity in the Hellenistic Diaspora; and most recently, Introduction to the Hebrew Bible with CD-ROM.
-He is co-editor of the threevolume Encyclopedia of Apocalypticism and has participated in the editing of the Dead Sea Scrolls.
+His books include the commentary on Daniel in the Hermeneia series; The Scepter and the Star: The Messiahs of Apocalypticism in the Dead Sea Scrolls; Fewish Wisdom in the Hellenistic Age; The Apocalyptic Imagination; Between Athens and Jerusalem: Jewish Identity in the Hellenistic Diaspora; and most recently, Introduction to the Hebrew Bible with CD-ROM, Does the Bible Justify Violence?, and Jewish Cult and Hellenistic Culture.
+He is co-editor of the three-volume Encyclopedia of Apocalypticism and has participated in the editing of the Dead Sea Scrolls.
 He is editor of a monograph series for Brill titled Journal for the Study of Judaism Supplements and of the journal Dead Sea Discoveries, and has served as editor of the Journal of Biblical Literature and as president of the Catholic Biblical Association.
 He has served as president of the Catholic Biblical Association and of the Society of Biblical Literature.
 B.A., M.A.
 University College, Dublin; Ph.D.
 Harvard University.
 (Roman Catholic)

 Margaret A. Farley, Gilbert L. Stark Professor of Christian Ethics.
-The recipient of eight honorary degrees, the John Courtney Murray Award for Excellence in Theology, and a Luce Fellowship in Theology, Professor Farley is a past president of the Society of Christian Ethics and the immediate past president of the Catholic Theological Society of America.
+The recipient of ten honorary degrees, the John Courtney Murray Award for Excellence in Theology, and a Luce Fellowship in Theology, Professor Farley is a past president of the Society of Christian Ethics and the Catholic Theological Society of America.
 She is the author or editor of five books, including Personal Commitments: Beginning, Keeping, Changing.
-She has published more than seventy-five articles and chapters of books on medical ethics, sexual ethics, social ethics, historical theological ethics, ethics and spirituality, and feminist ethics.
-She serves on the Bioethics Committee of Yale - New Haven Hospital and on the Ethics Committee of the American Society of Reproductive Medicine.
-She is also co-chair of the Yale University Interdisciplinary Bioethics Project.
+She has published more than eighty articles and chapters of books on medical ethics, sexual ethics, social ethics, historical theological ethics, ethics and spirituality, and feminist ethics.
+She has served on the Bioethics Committee of Yale-New Haven Hospital and on the Ethics Committee of the American Society of Reproductive Medicine.
+Professor Farley directs and co-directs two projects relating to women, theology, and response to HIV/AIDS in Africa.
+She is also co-director of the Yale University Interdisciplinary Bioethics Project.
 B.A., M.A.
 University of Detroit; M.Phil., Ph.D.
 Yale University.
 (Roman Catholic)